-If the Hessian matrix is dense (\$HESF='D') then all second derivatives have to be given analytically or they are computed numerically using differences of gradients.
+If the Hessian matrix is dense (\$HESF='D'), then all second derivatives have to be given analytically or they are computed numerically by using differences of gradients.
 The possible specifications (type-decomposition-number) for dense modified Newton methods in the unconstrained case are:

 The default choice is G-M-5.
 In both the box constrained and the linearly constrained cases we cannot use specifications with \$DECOMP='S' and \$DECOMP='B'.
+The choice L-G-1 differs from the choice L-G-2.
+The last one corresponds to the combination of both the Newton and the conjugate gradient methods.

 If the Hessian matrix is sparse with a general pattern (\$HESF='S'), we have two possibilities.
-If \$MODEL='FF', then only the structurally nonzero second order derivatives have to be given analytically using the prescribed pattern.
-Numerical computation of the second derivatives is based on the fact that a substantially lower number of differences have to be used in the comparison with the dense case.
-The determination of suitable differences is a combinatorial problem equivalent to some graph coloring problem [12], [13].
-If \$MODEL='AF' or \$MODEL='AQ' or \$MODEL='AP', then only the nonzero second derivatives of the approximating functions have to be given analytically using the prescribed pattern.
-Numerical computation of the second derivatives is based on the fact that the approximating functions depend on a minor number of variables so that the number of differences is substantially lower in comparison with the dense case.
+If \$MODEL='FF', then only the structurally nonzero second order derivatives have to be given analytically by using the prescribed pattern.
+Numerical computation of the second derivatives is based on the fact that a substantially lower number of differences has to be used in comparison with the dense case.
+The determination of suitable differences is a combinatorial problem equivalent to some graph coloring problem [16], [17].
+If \$MODEL='AF' or \$MODEL='AQ' or \$MODEL='AP', then only the nonzero second derivatives of the approximating functions have to be given analytically by using the prescribed pattern.
+Numerical computation of the second derivatives is based on the fact that the approximating functions depend on a minor number of variables so that the number of differences is substantially lower in comparison to the dense case.

-If \$MODEL='AQ' (sum of squares) then the combination [105] of both the modified Newton and the modified Gauss-Newton methods can be used.
-This choice is possible using the macrovariable \$MET.
-If \$MET=1 then the modified Newton method is used.
-If \$MET=2 then the combined method is used.
+If \$MODEL='AQ' (sum of squares), then the combination [79] of both the modified Newton and the modified Gauss-Newton methods can be used.
+This choice is possible by using the macrovariable \$MET.
+If \$MET=1, then the modified Newton method is used.
+If \$MET=2, then the combined method is used.
 The default value is \$MET=2.

 The possible specifications (type-decomposition-number) for sparse modified Newton methods in the unconstrained case are: